bios62/iam-py-sdk/README.md

 Author: Inge Os

-The aim is to show how you may configure SSO between an Pyhton app an instance of  Oracle OCI IAM Domain, using the OCI IAM SDL for python.
+The aim is to show how you may configure SSO between an Pyhton app an instance of  Oracle OCI IAM Domain, using the OCI IAM SDK for Python.

-The example builds on an earlier Oracle By Example post, and the download of the python SDK from an OCI IAM Domain.
+The example builds on an earlier Oracle By Example post, and the download of the Python SDK from an OCI IAM Domain.

-The example has been updated to Python 3.0 and jwt 2.x.
+The example has been updated to Python 3.0 and PyJWT 2.x.
-The downloaded code of the SDK from a OCI IAM Domain is based on deprectiated features  of JWT.
+The downloaded code of the SDK from a OCI IAM Domain is based on depreciated features  of JWT.

 You may use the [Use Oracle Identity Cloud Service's Software Development Kit (SDK) for Authentication in Python Web Applications](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_python_sdk_obe/idcs-python-sdk.html) as more complete instructions, but note the changes below.